open-telemetry/opentelemetry-dotnet/examples/GroceryExample/readme.md

 about spans.
 Need additional prototypes to make SpanContext optional.

-- We create instrument with CreateInt64Counter() but it returns a generic Counter<long>.
+- We create instrument with CreateInt64Counter() but it returns a generic Counter&lt;long&gt;.
 Seems like it should return a Int64Counter instead.

 - It's not allowed to new MeterProvider().
 Thus, the only way to access is via the Default property.
 We can probably simplify MeterProvider.Default.GetMeter()